Mary Vieira

 Mary Vieira (1927–2001) was a Brazilian sculptor.
-She was the first Brazilian artist to win the São Paulo Art Biennial (during the second edition).
-She was born in and brought up in Minas Gerais.
-She studied with Alberto da Veiga Guignard in Belo Horizonte.
+She was born and raised in Minas Gerais.
+She at the studied with Alberto da Veiga Guignard in Belo Horizonte.
+She also studied sculpture with Franz Weissmann and Amilcar de Castro.
 In 1947, she exhibited in Belo Horizonte Municipality’s Hall of Brazilian Young Artists.

 Mary Vieira in Europe

-In 1951, Mary Vieira settled in Europe where she met Italian poet and critic Carlo Belloli.
-In 1953, the artist is given the Rio de Janeiro’s Museum of Modern Art “Brazilian Sculpture” Award in São Paulo’s 2nd Biennial.
-Invited by Max Bill, she participates in Swiss Group Allianz’s last exhibition.
-In 1957, Mary Vieira married Carlo Belloli, intensifying a key intellectual dialog for her aesthetic journey.
+In 1951, Mary Vieira settled in Europe to work with the Swiss artist Max Bill.
+In 1953, Vieira won the Rio de Janeiro’s Museum of Modern Art “Brazilian Sculpture” Award in São Paulo’s 2nd Biennial.
+In 1954, at Bill's invitation, she participated in the Constructivist Gruppe Allianz’s last exhibition.
+In 1957, Mary Vieira married Italian poet and critic Carlo Belloli, intensifying a key intellectual dialog for her aesthetic journey.
 The couple lived and worked between Switzerland, Italy, and Brazil.
 In Europe, she delved into her proposals of dynamic shaped sculptures that are successively classified as: monovolumes, multivolumes, polyvolumes, and intervolumes.
+One of her best known pieces, "Polyvolume: Meeting Point," was fabricated between 1960 and 1970 for installation in the Itamaraty Palace in Brazil's new capital, Brasília.
 The artist is recognized by international critics as one of kinetic art’s major representatives.
 In 1966, she was given the “International Marinetti Award for Plastic Research on Kinevisual Expression” on the occasion of the 20th foundation anniversary of the “Salons des Réalités Nouvelles” in Paris’s Municipal Museum of Modern Art.